Briefing · 02/05/2026

 4. What assumptions does that artifact bake in?

-5. Where does human judgement review the transformation?
+5. Where does human judgement review the conversion?

 NotebookLM’s Audio Overviews are a great feature.

-They are also a preview of a broader shift: AI systems that do not just explain work, but package it into forms people can consume, share, and act on.
+They are also a preview of a broader shift: AI systems that explain work and package it into forms people can consume, share, and act on.

 The next question is not whether the artifact sounds good.
-It is who controls the transformation, who checks it, and who is accountable when a polished explanation quietly changes the work.
+It is who controls the conversion, who checks it, and who is accountable when a polished explanation quietly changes the work.

 Was this useful?